ArcticKangaroo/AR-Decor/README.md

 To open the source project in Unity, sign up for a Vuforia Developer account, download the `com.ptc.vuforia.engine-10.11.3.tgz` package and add it to `Packages/`.

 ## How To Run
+Print out the markers from the `Markers/` folder.
-Download `AR Decor.apk` from the [Releases](https://github.com/ArcticKangaroo/50-Shooter/releases/) page.
-Transfer to your Android device and install.
+Download `AR Decor.apk` from the [Releases](https://github.com/ArcticKangaroo/50-Shooter/releases/) page, transfer to your Android device and install.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.